Celebrating champions on the frontlines of the fight against a big, silent killer

 Pneumonia kills 2.5 million people every year – more than AIDS, malaria, and measles combined, according to the Global Burden of Disease, 2019.
 It targets the most vulnerable among us, including 672,000 children under five and 1.2 million adults aged over 70.
 But despite being the #1 infectious disease threat to our families, pneumonia has not been prioritized by governments, companies, or civil society.

-But there are people who, year after year and decade after decade, are on the frontlines protecting children from pneumonia.
+Yet there are people who, year after year and decade after decade, are on the frontlines protecting children from pneumonia.
+They include:

-- Health workers who vaccinate children with the pneumonia-fighting vaccines and diagnose and treat the children who do get sick with antibiotics and oxygen;
+- Health workers who vaccinate children with the pneumonia-fighting vaccines and diagnose and treat the children who become ill with antibiotics, oxygen, and therapeutic foods;

-- Government employees who work tirelessly to try and get their own departments and political leaders to invest more in pneumonia;
+- Government employees who work tirelessly to motivate their own departments and political leaders to invest in pneumonia control;

-- Company employees who design new products and services and persuade their management to invest;
+- Company employees who design new products and services and persuade their management to invest in them;

-- NGO staff who take the research and design and implement new programs that have greater impact.
+- NGO staff who take the research and design and implement new programs that have greater impact; and

-Here are the PneumoniaFighters!
-You can also find them on Twitter at #PneumoniaFighters.
+You can find the PneumoniaFighters! on Twitter at #PneumoniaFighters.
 Please thank them using their twitter handles and share their good work widely with your networks.